Homes Can Respect Residents’ Dignity and Prevent Sexual

 nurses and aides are randomly assigned for patient care without

-to prevent them from being sexually abused.
+and take precautions to prevent them from being sexually abused.

 One doctor from south Florida